Wangchinnt/Detecting-simple-object/README.md

 - We also provide tools such as getting an object's color and picking a color in the HSV color space
 ### KeyPoint
 #### 1. Steps involved:
-i.Detect the object in the real-time
+i.Detect the object in the real-time.

 ii.Track the object as it moves around in real time.
-Draw a rectangle around it
+Draw a rectangle around it.
 #### 2. Assumptions:
 1. There is an object in real-time.